JunoNgx/crisp-game-lib-tutorial/README.md

 ```
 If these feel weird, simply think of them as **class declaration**, a very common concept in programming.
 You probably will find them a hassle at first, but as far as my experience go, this is probably the most life-changing and quality-of-life improving thing I have found while writing Javascript.

 If you personally find them unnecessary, it is understandable and the opinion has merit in the context of these small games.
-Feel free to omit them from your codes and proceed, though I personally don't recommend it if you are a beginner.
+Feel free to omit them from your codes and proceed, though I personally don't recommend it unless you know very well what you are doing.

 **Further reading**: [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).